webdiscus/ansis/README.md

 > Foreground methods are created from the provided color names, and matching background methods `bg*` are generated automatically.

 > [!NOTE]
-> To keep Ansis small, it doesn't bundle large truecolors name table.\
+> To keep Ansis small, it doesn't bundle a large list of truecolor names.\
 > Use any mapping package you like, e.g. [css-color-names](https://www.npmjs.com/package/css-color-names) (~6 kB).
 > ```bash
 > npm i css-color-names